genaray/Arch/README.md

 world.GetChunks(in queryDescription, myChunkList);          // Fills all chunks fitting the query description into the passed list
 ```

-Acessing or using those methods, you will have the power to write and optimize queries yourself.
-If you want you can even implement new features using them.
+Acessing or using those methods, you will have the power to extend the features of this lib and acess its underlaying foundation.
+It can be used for e.g. :
+- Writing custom queries
+- Implementing different iteration techniques
+- Serialisation
+- Multithreading
+- Code generation

-Lets take a look at how the `world.Query` methods are implemented using those.
+Lets take a look at how the `world.Query` methods are implemented using that raw acess of archetypes and chunks.

 ```csharp
 // Inside the world